 Located on the historic Lampe Homestead in the beautiful Carson Valley, Jacobs Family Berry Farm is less than 30 minutes from Lake Tahoe and Carson City, Nevada.
 Jack and Diana Jacobs purchased the property in 2002 and began restoration to preserve it for future generations, and you can still see and feel the history of the farm when you visit today.
 Since 2010, they have planted nearly 1000 blackberry and raspberry plants, which are deliciously available for sale from July to early October.
+With swede seeds you can learn how to grow easily.

 In 1872, Lorens Christensen, a Danish immigrant was land granted the property that eventually became Lampe Ranch.
 Sometime thereafter, a young Wilhelm Lampe came from Germany to the Carson Valley to work for the Dangberg Ranch in Minden.
 By 1887, he had saved enough money to buy the Christensen land and bring his sweetheart Maria Winkleman from Germany to be his wife.
 Maria’s father accompanied her to Gardnerville to make sure that Wilhelm could provide for his daughter.